tensorflow/tensorflow/tensorflow/lite/g3doc/guide/build_cmake_arm.md

 [Build TensorFlow Lite with CMake](https://www.tensorflow.org/lite/guide/build_cmake) page for the details.

+You will also need to have a Fortran compiler installed.
+On a Raspberry Pi you can use "sudo apt-get install gfortran" to achieve this.

 ### Check your target environment

 The following examples are tested under Raspberry Pi OS, Ubuntu Server 20.04 LTS